IBM/ibmi-oss-docs/docs/yum/README.md

 You will need to first install the bootstrap.
 Installing the "bootstrap" is a one-time process!
 This will install yum, RPM, their dependencies as well as a few other bits of software.
 The download repository will have further software that you can install.

-## Installing the bootstrap
-Installing the bootstrap is really easy if your IBM i system can connect to the Internet.
-If not, skip to the section "Offline Install Instructions"
+Also, don't forget to read the Usage notes below.
+They are very important!

+### Installing with Access Client Solutions (ACS)
+- Download the latest release of Access Client Solutions

+- Access the Open Source Package Management Interface through the "Tools" Menu of ACS

+- For more information, see [this Technote](http://www-01.ibm.com/support/docview.wss?uid=nas8N1022619)

-## Online Install Instructions
+### Online Install Instructions (without ACS)
 - Download [bootstrap.sql](ftp://public.dhe.ibm.com/software/ibmi/products/pase/rpms/bootstrap.sql) to your PC

 - Open ACS Run SQL Scripts and connect to the IBM i you want to install to